babarrett/g80-9009/breakoutbox-decoded.md

 ## Process of developing this document

-* TODO: Add photos and wiring graphs
 * By visual inspection of photographs of AK125
+* Additional traces conectivity information from varszegimarcell (geekhack name)
 * and reasoning.
+* TODO: Add photos and wiring graphs

 --------------------------------------------------------------------------------------
 ## Summary

 ### Things this taught us about the three keyboard connectors:

 1. HOST:
-    * Connects (straight through, we assume) to AK125 System
+    * Connects (straight through, we assume) to AK125 System, whatever that is.
     * 12DC (3 pins) and ground (6 pins) in.
     * 5 unknown pins that connect to the "HOST-SYSTEM" connector on the other side of the Breakout Box.
-    * It may be that some of the unknown pins are used for either "Scrn" selection or Workstation prortocol choices.
+    * It may be that some of the unknown pins are used for either "Scrn" selection or Workstation protocol choices.
 TODO: TBD

 2. Desk PC/Workstation:
-    * Connects (straight through, we assume) to AK125-Desk-PC-Workstation.
+    * Connects (straight through, we assume TBD) to AK125-Desk-PC-Workstation.
     * All 9 pins are used.
     * None of the pins is used to power the keyboard. (mine works fine only connected to the +12VDC in the Host connector.)
-    * Pin 6, + 5V will be present if any of workstation PC-KBD, PC-Mouse, Generic, or Sun are present.
+    * Pin 6, +5VDC will be present if some of the following are atached: TODO: True?
+        * Workstation-Generic (it's pin 6)
+        * Workstation-PC-Mouse (it'pin 1) TBD: Does it actually provide power?
+        * Workstation-PC-KBD (it'pin 1) TBD: Does it actually provide power?
+        * Workstation-SUN (Sun pin 8, TBD: should provide power.)
     That 5VDC power is supplied by each computer.
-    * Keyboard TX and RX (pin 6) go to/come from both Workstation Sun and Workstation PC-KBD at the same time.
+    * Keyboard TX and RX (pin 6) go to/come from both Workstation Sun and Workstation-PC-KBD at the same time.
 It doesn't make sense to have computers connected to both of these at once.
 Pick one (or none).
     * Mouse TX (pin 7) goes to/comes from both Workstation Sun and Workstation PC-Mouse at the same time.
 Again, it doesn't make sense to have computers connected to both of these at once.
 Pick one (or none).
     * PS/2 signals (pins 4,5) go to Workstation-Generic.